View the production areas with a classification of regions, districts and wards or access maps of the wine regions of South Africa.

 Regions are mainly defined according to the encompassing area name which in the case of a river stretches from the source to the mouth thereof.
 When it comes to an estate, which can consist of one or more farms, it has to be accepted that the natural factors can differ but it is distinctive because in most cases there is only one producer and the farms are run as a unit.

 On 2 April 1993, the Wine of Origin Scheme was amended to make provision for the defining of a geographical unit.
-Currently, three geographical units have been demarcated, namely Western Cape, Northern Cape and KwaZulu-Natal.
+Currently, five geographical units have been demarcated, namely Western Cape, Northern Cape, KwaZulu-Natal, Limpopo and Eastern Cape.